sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/components/cards.md

 ##### Card Tools
 {: .text-bold .text-dark .mt-5}

-Cards can contain tools to deploy a specific event or provIde simple info.
+Cards can contain tools to deploy a specific event or provide simple info.
 The following examples makes use of multiple AdminLTE components within the header of the card.

-AdminLTE data-card-wIdget attribute provIdes cards with the ability to collapse or be removed.
+AdminLTE data-card-widget attribute provides cards with the ability to collapse or be removed.
 The buttons are placed in the card-tools which is placed in the card-header.

 ```html
 <div class="card card-primary">